Letting Your Nonprofit Vision Statement Guide Management

-To get the juices flowing, let’s take a look at some organizations who have their values down pact!
+To get the juices flowing, let’s take a look at some organizations that have their values down pact!

 Greenpeace: “Greenpeace challenges the systems of power and privilege that destroy the environment and place disproportionate burdens on vulnerable communities.
 As Greenpeace, we know from nature that diversity is essential to life on the planet and success in our organization.”